Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Here you can specify authentication plugin configuration via JSON Object format to be applied to your Developer Portal auth plugin.
-For information about Plugin Configuration consult the associated plugin documentation.
+Specify authentication plugin configuration using the JSON Object format to be applied to your Developer Portal auth plugin.
+For information about Plugin Configuration, consult the associated plugin documentation.

 **Example (Basic Auth):**